Advanced-Computer-Lab-2022/5AM-club-/README.md

 instructor deletes his own course with id provided

 ## Tests
 Testing was done using postman.
-Check out the API Refrences section above for all the endpoints.
+Check out the API References section above for all the endpoints.

 ## How to Use?
 Run this command in the server folder